soumyabani123/COVID19-Hospital-Management-System-/README.md

 Covid19 hospital management system is a web application for a mini project in DBMS.

-front end:Django
+-->front end:Django

-Back end:Oracle db
+-->Back end:Oracle db

-programming language:Python
+-->programming language:Python